ramprasath-technology/weather-visualization/README.md

 Steps to install and run the project:

-1. cd into the project folder
+1. Change current directory to the project's directory

-2. execute command: npm install
+2. Execute command: npm install

-3. change value of the string constant API_KEY in the src/actions/index.js file and enter your own API key for openweathermap.org
+3. Change value of the string constant API_KEY in the src/actions/index.js file and enter your own API key for openweathermap.org

-4. execute command: npm start
+4. Execute command: npm start